lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 ## Battery charging thresholds

 There are a lot of theories and information about ThinkPad charging thresholds.
 Some theories say thresholds are needed to keep the battery healthy, some think they are useless and the battery will work the same just as it is.
-In this article I will try not to settle that argument. 🙂 Instead I try to tell how and why I use them, and then proceed to show how they can be changed in different versions of Windows, should you still want to change these thresholds.

-I always stick with following settings for my laptops (and somehow I feel that it works):
+I always stick with following settings for my laptops (because they are msotly on AC):

-- Start threshold: 45%
+- Start threshold: 60%
-- Stop threshold: 95%
+- Stop threshold: 65%

-This means that the charging will start only if the battery level goes down below 45% and will stop at 95%.
+This means that the charging will start only if the battery level goes down below 60% and will stop at 65%.
 This prevents battery from being charged too often and from being charged beyond a recommended level.

 To achieve this for Linux based machines you need to install some packages by running: